ChrisNGDC/100DaysOfCode/README.md

 This is for the course → <a href="https://100daysofpython.dev/">100 Days of Code: Python Bootcamp for 2023</a>

-I'm not doing 1 each day but a few since i know a bit already.
+I'm not doing 1 each day but a few since I know a bit already.

 <h5><u>Days:</u></h5>
 <ul style="list-style:none; padding-left: 0">